Helmut Duckadam: After retirement

 After retiring from football, Duckadam worked for a while in the late 1990s as a major for the Romanian Border Police in Arad County.
 Around the same time, he also opened a football school in Arad, named after himself.
 In 2002, he became a member of the Romanian Humanist Party, but left it in 2004 to join the New Generation Party where he served as the party's vice-president.
 In 2003, Duckadam won at the Diversity Immigrant Visa organized by the American embassy from Bucharest and emigrated with his family to the United States.
 However, he soon returned to Arad, as he was unable to adjust to the life in the US.

 In 2006 he worked for a few months as the general manager of UTA Arad.
-From 2010 until 2020, Duckadam was the honorary president of FCSB.
+On 25 March 2008, Duckadam was decorated by the President of Romania, Traian Băsescu, with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") – class II, for his part in winning the 1986 European Cup.
+From 2010 until 2020, he was the honorary president of FCSB.

+He was named Honorary Citizen of Bucharest in 2017.
 In the final years of his life he regularly appeared as a guest on Digi Sport's "Fotbal Club" programme.